carlos9917/weather-data-pipeline/README.md

     ./scr/run_pipeline.sh dashboard
     ```
     Then, open your web browser and navigate to the URL shown in the terminal (usually `http://127.0.0.1:8050`).

+3. **Different dashboard options**
+   The default option of the interactive dashboard displays contours for all variables.
+   This can make it difficult to determine where in the map we are looking at.
+   An extra scatter-based version of the display is also incuded.

+   To run specific versions of the dashboard use
+    ```bash
+    python ./visualization/run_dashboard.py # for the standard version python ./visualization/run_dashboard.py --dashboard_type "scatter" # for a scatter-point based display.
+    ```

 ## 🔧 Configuration